10370 Hylonome: Classification and orbit

 Centaurs are a large population of icy bodies in transition between trans-Neptunian objects (TNOs) and Jupiter-family comets (JFCs), their orbits being unstable due to perturbations by the giant planets.
-Currently, Uranus controls Hylonomes perihelion and Neptune its aphelion.
+Currently, Uranus controls Hylonome's perihelion and Neptune its aphelion.

-Hylonome is a carbonaceous C-type body that orbits the Sun in the outer main-belt at a distance of 18.9–31.4 AU once every 126 years and 2 months (46,073 days).
+Hylonome is a carbonaceous C-type body that orbits the Sun in the outer main-belt at a distance of 18.9–31.4 astronomical units (AU) once every 126 years and 2 months (46,073 days).
 Its orbit has an eccentricity of 0.25 and an inclination of 4° with respect to the ecliptic.
 It is a Neptune-crosser, and an outer-grazer of the orbit of Uranus, which it hence does not cross.
 Its minimum orbital intersection distance with Neptune and Uranus is 0.35854 and 0.52875 AU, respectively.

 It is estimated to have a relatively long orbital half-life of about 6.37 million years.
-In the year 3478, it will pass within approximately 85 gigameters of Uranus and its semi-major axis will be reduced from 25.1 to 23.5 AU.